gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ## Story: Author of non-declarative plugin builds plugin that depends on declarative plugin

-## Story: Plugin resolution is cached across the entire build

-Don't make the same request to plugins.gradle.org in a single build, reuse implementation classloaders.

 ## Story: Plugin author uses plugin development plugin to publish a plugin

 This story extends the plugin development plugin to generate the meta-data and publish a plugin.